StockNews.com Begins Coverage on Minerva Neurosciences (NASDAQ:NERV)

-StockNews.com initiated coverage on shares of Minerva Neurosciences (NASDAQ:NERV – Get Rating) in a report published on Friday.
-The brokerage issued a sell rating on the biopharmaceutical company’s stock.
+StockNews.com assumed coverage on shares of Minerva Neurosciences (NASDAQ:NERV – Get Rating) in a research note released on Saturday.
+The firm issued a sell rating on the biopharmaceutical company’s stock.

-Separately, HC Wainwright cut their target price on shares of Minerva Neurosciences from $40.00 to $24.00 in a research report on Tuesday, August 23rd.
+Separately, HC Wainwright cut their price objective on shares of Minerva Neurosciences from $40.00 to $24.00 in a research report on Tuesday, August 23rd.

 Institutional Inflows and Outflows

-An institutional investor recently raised its position in Minerva Neurosciences stock.
-Acadian Asset Management LLC raised its holdings in shares of Minerva Neurosciences, Inc. (NASDAQ:NERV – Get Rating) by 3.4% during the 4th quarter, according to its most recent filing with the Securities and Exchange Commission (SEC).
-The fund owned 1,768,685 shares of the biopharmaceutical company’s stock after acquiring an additional 58,202 shares during the quarter.
-Acadian Asset Management LLC owned approximately 4.14% of Minerva Neurosciences worth $1,414,000 as of its most recent filing with the Securities and Exchange Commission (SEC).
-Institutional investors own 51.31% of the company’s stock.
+A hedge fund recently raised its stake in Minerva Neurosciences stock.
+Acadian Asset Management LLC grew its position in Minerva Neurosciences, Inc. (NASDAQ:NERV – Get Rating) by 3.4% in the fourth quarter, according to its most recent Form 13F filing with the Securities and Exchange Commission.
+The institutional investor owned 1,768,685 shares of the biopharmaceutical company’s stock after buying an additional 58,202 shares during the quarter.
+Acadian Asset Management LLC owned 4.14% of Minerva Neurosciences worth $1,414,000 as of its most recent filing with the Securities and Exchange Commission.
+Hedge funds and other institutional investors own 51.31% of the company’s stock.

 Minerva Neurosciences Company Profile